General Information about Food Assistance and SUNCAP

 - SSN - Individuals must provide a Social Security Number or proof they have applied for one.

 - Assets - Most food assistance households may have assets such as vehicles, bank accounts, or property and still get help.
-Households with a disqualified member must meet an asset limit of $2,000 or $3,250 (if the household contains an elderly or disabled member).
+Households with a disqualified member must meet an asset limit of $2,250 or $3,250 effective October 1, 2014 (if the household contains an elderly or disabled member).

 People who are convicted of drug trafficking, who are running away from a felony warrant, who break Food Assistance Program rules on purpose, who are noncitizens without a qualified status, and some students in colleges or universities are not eligible for food assistance benefits.